MIC-DKFZ/batchgenerators/Readme.md

 pip install numpy scipy nilearn matplotlib scikit-image nibabel
 ```

-Install dldabg
+Install batchgenerators
 ```
 git clone https://phabricator.mitk.org/source/dldabg.git
 cd dldabg
-pip install --upgrade -e .
+pip install -e .
 ```

 Using `-e` will make pip use a symlink to the source.
 So when you pull the newest changes of the repo your pip
 installation will automatically use the newest code.
-Using --upgrade is recommended because we may push changes/bugfixes
+If not using -e, using --upgrade is recommended because we may push
-without changing the version number.
+changes/bugfixes without changing the version number.

 Import as follows
 ```
 from batchgenerators.transforms.color_transforms import ContrastAugmentationTransform
 ```

 Note: This package also includes 'generators'.
 Support for those will be dropped in the future.
 That was our old design.